Financialization: Deregulation and accelerated growth

 By way of illustration of the increased power of the financial sector over the economy, in 1978, commercial banks held $1.2 trillion (million million) in assets, which is equivalent to 53% of the GDP of the United States.
 By year's end 2007, commercial banks held $11.8 trillion in assets, which is equivalent to 84% of U.S. GDP.
 Investment banks (securities broker-dealers) held $33 billion (thousand million) in assets in 1978 (equivalent to 1.3% of U.S. GDP), but held $3.1 trillion in assets (equivalent to 22% U.S. GDP) in 2007.
 The securities that were so instrumental in triggering the 2008 financial crisis, asset-backed securities, including collateralized debt obligations (CDOs) were practically non-existent in 1978.
 By 2007, they comprised $4.5 trillion in assets, equivalent to 32% of the U.S. GDP.

+Welfare state and financialization

+Beyond regulatory changes, the underlying structure of welfare states has been found to significantly influence patterns of financialization.
+Research examining OECD countries suggests this relationship depends on the functional composition of social spending rather than aggregate welfare generosity.
+Certain welfare programs promote financialization by creating investable assets, while others reduce household dependence on financial markets.

+Generous pay-as-you-go public pension systems crowd out private pension savings, as workers expecting public retirement benefits save less privately.
+Family benefits and sickness insurance providing direct income support similarly reduce household engagement with financial markets.

+In contrast, housing policy including subsidies and mortgage interest deductions promotes financialization by stabilizing property values and rental income streams.
+Healthcare spending in systems relying on private insurance generates revenue streams that become tradeable assets, contributing to an "asset economy" where wealth inequality increasingly reflects asset ownership rather than income disparities.

 The development of leverage and financial derivatives

 One of the most notable features of financialization has been the development of overleverage (more borrowed capital and less own capital) and, as a related tool, financial derivatives: financial instruments, the price or value of which is derived from the price or value of another, underlying financial instrument.
 Those instruments, whose initial purpose was hedging and risk management, have become widely traded financial assets in their own right.
 The most common types of derivatives are futures contracts, swaps, and options.
 In the early 1990s, a number of central banks around the world began to survey the amount of derivative market activity and report the results to the Bank for International Settlements.